PressCrew/infinity/dashboard/docs/docs/features.md

 	add_theme_support( 'infinity-header-logo' );

-This features enables a file upload option in the theme options panel for a custom logo.
+This feature enables a file upload option in the theme options panel for a custom logo.

 To display the logo you must execute this function in the `<head>` element of your theme: